7 min read

 Summer is over, and fall is upon us.
 As the weather cools down, you may notice some bare spots in your lawn from summer stress, disease, drought and pests.
-Fall is by far the best time to overseed your lawn because it allows you to fill in bare areas, increase the density of thin areas and thicken your lawn overall.
+Fall is by far the best time to aerate and overseed your lawn because it allows you to fill in bare areas, increase the density of thin areas and thicken your lawn overall.

 In addition to filling in these areas, overseeding has many other benefits for lawns, including those that may appear perfectly fine.
 Introducing the latest and best grass seed varieties helps to improve your lawn’s resiliency, helps lawns to be more resistant to turf diseases, and serves as a natural weed control method of preventing weeds growing in weakened turf.

 Before overseeding, you’ll want to aerate your lawn.
 Aeration is the process of pulling out small soil cores (also known as plugs) to allow water, oxygen and nutrients to penetrate the root zone.
 Performing aeration and overseeding together provides great conditions for new seed to take root, as it this soil-to-seed contact allows new grass to emerge from aeration holes, and the plugs on the surface.

 It’s critical that you properly water your lawn after aeration and overseeding.
 Not doing so could have negative results such as a lawn that won’t grow, wasted money, or needing to re-seed all over again.

 It’s important to keep in mind that lawn care is a partnership between you and your lawn care company.
 While your lawn care company will do their part in providing you with the best aeration methods and high quality seed and necessary nutrients, it’s critical that you do your part as well by watering your lawn.
 Otherwise, it’s likely that you won’t see the results you’re hoping for.
 For extra tips on aeration and overseeding check out our Aeration and Overseeding Checklist.